nychealth/coronavirus-data/trends/Readme.md

 Hospitalizations are aggregated by the date of admission.
 This file is updated on the third Thursday each month with data through the end of the previous month to address delays in reporting.

-The rate of hospitalized cases per 100,000 people is suppressed for a specific geography when the count of hospitalized deaths is between 1 and 4 due to imprecise and unreliable estimates.
+The rate of hospitalized cases per 100,000 people is suppressed for a specific geography when the count of hospitalized deaths is greater than 0 and less than 5 due to imprecise and unreliable estimates.

 Note that sum of counts in this file may not match values in citywide tables because of:
 * Records with missing geographic information
 * Cells that are suppressed due to imprecise and unreliable estimates

-### weekly-breakthrough.csv

-This file contains the same data as now-weekly-breakthrough.csv with data beginning January 17, 2021, when the first New Yorkers were fully vaccinated.
-For details, please visit [Latest/Readme/now-weekly-breakthrough.csv](https://github.com/nychealth/coronavirus-data/tree/master/latest#now-weekly-breakthroughcsv)

 ### weekly-case-rate-age.csv